Vaguery/gptp2016-latex/README.md

 #### make it fit

-Eight pages, rendered using this template.
+Sixteen pages, rendered using this template.
 Including figures and bibliography.

 #### ask questions